LuanSilveiraSouza/ecosmmerce/requirements/add_item_cart.md

     Returns **400** "User or ticket don't exists"

+2. :x: In case of the ticket doesn't have available quantity

+    Returns **409** "The ticket have only X available entries"

-2. :x: In case of server error
+3. :x: In case of server error

     Returns **500** "Internal Server Error"